aycasanli8/threat-hunting-scenario-tor/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched the DeviceProcessEvents table for any ProcessCommandLine that contains the string “tor-browser-windows-x86_64-portable-15.0.exe”.
-Based on the logs returned, at 2025-11-07T19:21:49.1665888Z, an employee on the “threat-hunt-lab” device ran the file tor-browser-windows-x86_64-portable-15.0.exe from their Downloads folder, using a command that triggered a silent installation.
+Searched the **DeviceProcessEvents** table for any **ProcessCommandLine** that contains the string “tor-browser-windows-x86_64-portable-15.0.exe”.
+Based on the logs returned, at **2025-11-07T19:21:49.1665888Z**, an employee on the “threat-hunt-lab” device ran the file **tor-browser-windows-x86_64-portable-15.0.exe** from their Downloads folder, using a command that triggered a silent installation.

 **Query used to locate event:**